Issue No: | 4 |

 Table of Contents

-Lived Experience of the Child Practice Guidance
+Lived Experience of the Child Practice Guidance (updated 2025)

 Introduction

-This guidance is for use by all professionals (the term includes managers, staff and volunteers) who have direct and indirect (i.e. may work with parents/families) contact with babies, children and young people; and who therefore, have responsibilities for safeguarding and promoting their welfare.
+This guidance is for use by all professionals (the term includes managers, staff and volunteers) who have direct and indirect (i.e. may work with parents/families) contact with babies, children and young people and who, therefore, have responsibilities for safeguarding and promoting their welfare.

 The Lived Experience of the Child